 If you thoroughly rinse and the smell still remains then sterilize your baby bottles in warm water.
 The soap smell should disappear for good.

-Once you have rid your baby bottle or sippy cup from the soap smell, consider switching to a mild dish soap when when cleaning plastic baby feeding products.
+Once you have rid your baby bottle or sippy cup from the soap smell, consider switching to a mild dish soap when cleaning plastic baby feeding products.

 Loved this guide?
 Check out our other awesome baby bottle guides below!